How To Fight Genetic Hair Loss

 1. Minoxidil: Minoxidil is an over-the-counter medication for hair thinning.
 It is more effective at the early stages of hair loss (13), (14).
 It is also known as Rogaine, and you should apply it twice a day to your scalp.
 It enhances blood circulation in the affected area of the scalp and strengthens the hair follicles.
 It can be used by both men and women, but higher concentrations work best for men.
 Also, once this treatment starts, it needs to be continued for at least six months.

 1. Finasteride: Finasteride is a prescription-only pill for hereditary hair loss treatment.
 This FDA-approved pill works by preventing testosterone from getting converted into DHT (a hormone that shrinks hair follicles) (15), (16).
-You need to take this pill once daily for at least six months.
+You need to take this pill once daily for at least six months to treat DHT hair loss.
 Also, it is only recommended for men.

 protip_icon Quick Tip